My Leica Lens Recomendations

 Leica 50 Summilux ASPH 1.4

 Ok, this lens is THE one.
 It is the lens that every Leica M shooter should own at some point in their lifetime.
 I have had this lens on three separate occasions and the idiot that I am sold it all three times.
 After the M9 was released this lens sold out EVERYWHERE.
 I mean, it is sold out WORLDWIDE.
 This is one of those rare products that is worth every cent.
 It is the best 50 in the world (next to the next lens in my list) and with its fast 1.4 Aperture, it can deliver in low light or day light.
 I predict I will have this lens once again in the near future.
-My review at the old site is HERE.
+My review at the old site is HERE and I have written much more about it HERE, HERE, HERE and HERE.

 Leica 50 Noctilux ASPH 0.95

 Ok, for all of you with big fat wallets, this lens is a masterpiece.
 My review is HERE and it is one hell of a lens.
 As a matter of fact, it is the best built, smoothest action lens I have ever used.
 It is also probably the best lens I have ever shot with, ever.
 If you like shooting in low light or special shallow depth of field effects, this is your lens.
-But at $10,000 it will be hard to justify for most of us.
-If you are interested though, now is the time to buy as it will be going up next year.
-Man, imagine this going up to $12k.
-Ouch.
-Reminds me of the Linn CD player that goes for $20,000.
-Still, this is it.
+But at $11,000 it will be hard to justify for most of us.
 The most amazing 50mm lens in existence.
-If you trash talk this lens, you are just jealous.
+If you trash talk this lens, you are just jealous. 🙂 Then again, the new SLR Magic 50 T0.95 is almost the equal, if not better in many areas.

 Leica 50 Summicron f2.0

 This is a lens I picked up in January of 2010 and I have not been able to tale it off of my M9.
-With the 50 Summilux at $3795 the 50 Summicron seems like a screaming deal at $1995 new.
-The funny thing is that after shooting with this lens daily for a while I have grown quite fond of it and at this point would not trade it for the 50 lux asph!
+With the 50 Summilux at $3995 the 50 Summicron seems like a screaming deal at $2295 new.
+The funny thing is that after shooting with this lens daily for a while I have grown quite fond of it.
 Call me crazy, call me insane but there is something about the “look” of the images that come from this lens.
 I love it.
 It screams “Leica Look”.
 My full review can be seen HERE.

 Leica 75 Summarit 2.5